Free psychological consultations

 Lithuanians living abroad and considering return to Lithuania;

 Lithuanians who recently moved to Lithuania from emigration and their family members who are facing integration difficulties.

 WHEN TO ADDRESS A SPECIALIST?

 Consultation with a psychologist may help when you feel stuck in a situation, when unpleasant situations repeat and you don’t know why, when you feel difficulty relating to others.
-It is recommended to talk a psychologist when you feel anxious and insecure for a long time, feel lonely, have difficulty taking decisions or adapting to a new situation, etc.
+It is recommended to talk a psychologist when you feel anxious and insecure for a long time, feel lonely, have difficulty taking decisions or adapting to a new situation.

 HOW TO REGISTER FOR A CONSULTATION?

 HOW ARE CONSULTATIONS PROVIDED?

-Consultations are provided online (Skype, Microsoft teams, Google Meets, etc.) at times agreed with a psychologist.
-Consultations are confidential and your information is not provided to any third party unless in emergency when required by the law.
+Consultations are provided in person in the IOM Vilnius office (address: A. Jakšto 12, Vilnius) or online (via Microsoft teams).
+Consultations are confidential and your personal information is not provided to any third party unless in emergency and when required by the law.

-During the first consultation we try to understand your issue or question.
+During the first consultation we try to understand your issue.
 You also have the possibility to evaluate if you feel comfortable talking to the specialist and if you are willing to continue consultations.
-During the remaining consultations a psychologist is listening, clarifying the situation, helping to name your feelings and shares his insight from the consultations.
+During the remaining consultations a psychologist is listening, clarifying the situation and your thoughts, helping to name feelings and shares his insights when appropriate.